 - Serve as a basis for clarifying the roles and responsibilities of all the stakeholders involved in providing the required water resource quality information for managing water resources from the strategic / national to the local level. - Serve as a basis for redesigning / restructuring / rationalising existing water resource quality monitoring programmes. - Ensure that water resource quality monitoring programmes currently being planned or developed are in line with the requirements of the NWA, the NWRS and the other requirements of DWAF. - Support effective and coordinated governance of water resource quality monitoring at all levels (local, catchment, strategic / national) and by all the institutions involved in water resource management.
-Governance also needs to address the interfaces between the different national government departments that are stakeholders in water resources management, e.g. DEAT, NDH, NDA, DMEA, etc.
+Governance also needs to address the interfaces between the different national government departments that are stakeholders in water resources management, e.g. Department Environment Affairs and Tourism, Department of Health, National Department of Agriculture, Department of Mineral and Energy, etc.